arllanos/minesweeper-API/README.md

 ```
 ### Option 2.
 Building and running locally
 Pre-requisites:
-- If Golang is not installed click [here](https://golang.org/doc/install ) for installation instructions
+- If Golang is not installed, click [here](https://golang.org/doc/install ) for installation instructions
 - Provision a local Redis instance.

 #### Build